oluwaseunadenuga/grc_project/README.md

 **B. Endpoint Security**
 1. Endpoint Detection and Response (EDR): Monitor endpoints for suspicious activity.
 2. Regular Patching: Ensure timely updates of software to address vulnerabilities.
-3. Application Whitelisting: Prevent unauthorized execution of applications or scripts.
+3. Application Whitelisting: Prevent unauthorised execution of applications or scripts.

 **C.Identity and Access Management (IAM)**
 1. Multi-Factor Authentication (MFA): Enforce MFA for all critical accounts.
-2. Least Privilege Access: Apply the principle of least privilege to minimize access.
+2. Least Privilege Access: Apply the principle of least privilege to minimise access.
 3. Account Monitoring: Monitor for unusual login attempts or privilege escalations.

 **D. Email Security**
 1. Anti-Phishing Solutions: Use tools to detect and block phishing emails.
-2. User Training: Educate employees to recognize and report phishing attempts.
+2. User Training: Educate employees to recognise and report phishing attempts.

 **E. Threat Intelligence and Monitoring**
 1. Threat Feeds: Monitor threat intelligence feeds for Indicators of Compromise (IOCs) related to APT34.